 Welcome to my website.
+I develop digital methods and data analysis for historical research.
+My personal expertise is in applying this to Arabic texts from the Islamic world.
 You can browse through all my publications below, or visit my thematic page on my project on digital manuscript studies here and on my current project on Ibn ʿArabī's Reshaping of the Muslim Imagination here.

 Working with manuscripts has become a digital affair.
 But, are there downsides to digital photos?
 And how can you take advantage of the incredible computing power you have literally at your fingertips?
 Cornelis van Lit explains in detail what happens when manuscript studies meets digital humanities.
 In Among Digitized Manuscripts you will learn why it is important to include a note on the photo quality in your codicological description, how to draw, collect, and publish glyphs of paleographic interest, what standards (such as TEI and IIIF) to abide by when transcribing a text, how to write custom software for image recognition, and much more.
 The leading principle is that learning a little about computers will already be of great benefit.

 Leiden: Brill, 2020.
 ISBN: 9789004415218.
 Pages: xii, 333 pp.